With the hype surrounding Robinhood’s initial public offering, we thought it’d be a good time to review the basics of how an IPO works.

 This requires publicly disclosing financial statements and adhering to the much stricter regulation of the Securities and Exchange Commission (SEC), which private companies are not subject to.
-During the IPO process, a company will file an SEC Form S-1 which is the initial registration form required for any new security containing important information about the company and meant to serve as the key source for due diligence along with the Prospectus available to potential investors.
+During the IPO process, a company will file the initial registration form required for any new security containing important information about the company.
+It is meant to serve as the key source for due diligence, along with the prospectus available to potential investors.

-How Does An IPO Work?
+How Does It Work?

-Usually there is a kind of bidding process amongst different banks, and the company will choose one or more investment bank(s) to serve as the underwriter(s), with one bank serving as the lead underwriter.
+Typically, the top investment banks underwrite an IPO on a firm commitment basis.
+Usually there is a kind of bidding process amongst different banks and the company will choose one or more investment bank(s) to serve as the underwriter(s), with one bank serving as the lead underwriter.

-The lead underwriter leads the syndicate of the selected banks (created to spread risk across multiple entities), and market the offering.
-They go on roadshows to market the shares to institutional investors, gauge interest, and hype up the offering.
+The lead underwriter leads the syndicate of the selected banks (created to spread risk across multiple entities) and market the offering.
+They go on roadshows to market the shares to institutional investors, gauge interest and hype up the offering.
 For the most part, retail investors will not be able to participate at this stage and can only invest in an IPO once shares begin trading on an exchange.

 The spread between the IPO price (the price at which shares begin to trade in the open market) and the offering price (the price at which the company offers shares to investors) is what makes up the investment banks’ profit.
 When there is more demand for an IPO than the number of shares offered, it is considered “oversubscribed,” which creates even more hype around the offering.
 There is typically a good amount of volatility when a new stock begins trading as part of the price discovery process that balances supply and demand.

-Should I Invest in IPO Stock?
+Should You Invest in IPO Stock?